Gamification is about using game play mechanics in the work-place to drive specific behaviours and actions in a fun and entertaining way.

 By creating a publicly viewable league table for punctuality where winners receive badges, rewards and kudos and where habitual latecomers are named and shamed, you can turn timely attendance into a competition, which motivates staff to be punctual.

-Of course your online learning platform needs to support this but gamification is an excellent way to mix up the bespoke elearning solutions that you are providing your staff.
+Of course your eLearning platform needs to support this but gamification is an excellent way to mix up the bespoke elearning solutions that you are providing your staff.

 Here’s 4 gamification examples you can use in the workplace.

 The healthier your staff are, the longer they will live and the better they will perform for you.